 Important information: the value of investments can go down as well as up so you may get back less than you invest.

-IF you’re nearing the so-called ‘critical zone’ - a period referred to as the ten years before retirement, and the ten years after retirement, the question of ‘how much do I need in my pension to live comfortably’, is probably front of mind.
+If you’re nearing the so-called ‘critical zone’ - a period referred to as the ten years before retirement, and the ten years after retirement, the question of ‘how much do I need in my pension to live comfortably?’, is probably front of mind.

 Of course, there is no ‘one-size-fits-all’ answer to this question.
 Your overall wealth, health and wellbeing will play a role, not to mention your ongoing financial responsibilities.
 You may have adult children or grandchildren you need to support, or a bit of the mortgage left to chip away.